kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

       <p>
        In the spring 2022 I started trying to work with my father and brother on what I hoped would be the foundation of a company the three of us could work on together.
 The plan was to create a collection of apps targeting a variety of sports that would assist with tracking typical statistics as they relate to each sport as well as health data while performing.
 I wanted to borrow from my dad's concept of "Is my patient OK?" and build into the platform the ability for individuals to gain insights into their general health and wellbeing from the health data tracked while performing their individual sports.
 I thought these concepts combined with a coaching marketplace would be a solid business to throw my time at.
       </p>
       <p>Unfortunately my father passed away in late June only a month or so after we started working on things.
-I took a lot of time off at this point and got back to working on the ideas alone in late 2022.</p>
+I took a lot of time off at that point and got back to working on the ideas alone in late 2022.</p>
       <h3>Holeshot BMX</h3>
       <p>
-        In January of 2023 I joined my brother at the Silver Dollar National USA BMX Race in Las Vegas, NV.
-I raced my first race since October of 1988 and made it to mains coming home with hardware.
+        In January of 2023 I joined my brother at the USA BMX Silver Dollar Nationals race in Las Vegas, NV.
+This was my first race since October of 1988 and made it to mains and came home with hardware!
 My goal was to not finish last and I did that!
       </p>
       <p>
         While in Las Vegas I showed my brother what I'd been working on and after the weekend continued working on the platform.
 I'm still working on things and we're accepting sign ups for the wait list now at <a href="https://holeshot-bmx.com" target="new">holeshot-bmx.com</a>.